-The Actual Rate may not correlate to the Contractual Rate as a result of management fee waivers that may be in effect from time to time.
+^{} The Actual Rate may not correlate to the Contractual Rate as a result of management fee waivers that may be in effect from time to time.

-The Investment Adviser may waive a portion of its management fee, including fees earned as the Investment Adviser to any of the affiliated funds in which the Fund invest, from time to time, and may discontinue or modify any such waivers in the future, consistent with the terms of any fee waiver arrangements in place.
+The Investment Adviser may waive a portion of its management fee, including fees earned as the Investment Adviser to any of the affiliated funds in which the Fund invests, except those management fees it earns from the Fund's investments of cash collateral received in connection with securities lending transactions in affiliated funds, from time to time, and may discontinue or modify any such waivers in the future, consistent with the terms of any fee waiver arrangements that may be in place.
 The Investment Adviser may voluntarily waive a portion of its management fees, and these waivers may exceed what is stipulated in any fee waiver arrangements.
 These temporary waivers may be modified or terminated at any time at the option of the Investment Adviser, without shareholder approval.

-The Investment Adviser has agreed to reduce or limit each Fund's "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) equal on an annualized basis to 0.014% of each Fund's average daily net assets through at least March 30, 2026, and prior to such date the Investment Adviser may not terminate this expense limitation arrangement without the approval of the Board of Trustees.
+The Investment Adviser has agreed to reduce or limit each Fund's "Other Expenses" (excluding acquired fund fees and expenses, shareholder administration fees, transfer agency fees and expenses, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) equal on an annualized basis to 0.014% of each Fund's average daily net assets through at least March 30, 2026, and prior to such date the Investment Adviser may not terminate this expense limitation arrangement without the approval of the Board of Trustees.
 The expense limitation arrangement may be modified or terminated at any time at the option of the Investment Adviser and without shareholder approval after such date, although the Investment Adviser does not presently intend to do so.
 A Fund's "Other Expenses" or "Total Annual Fund Operating Expenses" (as applicable) may be further reduced by any custody and transfer agency fee credits received by the Fund.

-A discussion regarding the basis for the Board of Trustees' approval of the Management Agreements for the Fund in 2024 is available in the Fund's Form N-CSR dated November 30, 2024.
+A discussion regarding the basis for the Board of Trustees' approval of the Management Agreements for the Funds in 2024 is available in the Funds' Form N-CSR dated November 30, 2024.